-When a nonprofit starts up, it is working hard to support its mission with a small budget and a lean team.
+When a not-for-profit starts up, it is working hard to support its mission with a small budget and a lean team.
 But as the organization grows and is able to take on more employees and operating costs, it can be challenging to figure out how much money to dedicate to the cause versus how much to pour back into the organization’s operations to ensure even more growth towards its mission.

 The nonprofits best postured for long-term success are those that focus on smart financial planning at the outset by embracing a smart allocation of expenses — allocating approximately 80% of expenditures to program-related expenses and approximately 20% to fundraising and general and administrative (G&A) expenses.
-If a nonprofit can maintain this allocation ratio as it grows, the amount of money it has to designate to both the mission and operations will increase, allowing the organization to successfully grow its team and serve its community.
+If a not-for-profit can maintain this allocation ratio as it grows, the amount of money it has to designate to both the mission and operations will increase, allowing the organization to successfully grow its team and serve its community.

 It’s also important to have clear revenue streams and goals each year.
 Focus not only on what the actual revenue sources will be but also how feasible it will be to keep those revenue sources and mix growing year after year.
-Equally important is budgeting, which many nonprofits do not focus on in the startup phase to help project for future growth needs.
-A sound budget is critical to determining how much money a nonprofit will have each year to fund its cause and how much can be allocated to fundraising and G&A expenses.
-Nonprofits should prepare a budget annually, allowing them to reevaluate and reallocate operating and programming expenses as the year progresses.
+Equally important is budgeting, which many not-for-profits do not focus on in the startup phase to help project for future growth needs.
+A sound budget is critical to determining how much money a not-for-profit will have each year to fund its cause and how much can be allocated to fundraising and G&A expenses.
+Not-for-profits should prepare a budget annually, allowing them to reevaluate and reallocate operating and programming expenses as the year progresses.

 While it can be challenging for a nonprofit to maintain financial success during a major growth period, keeping a keen eye on employees, revenue and budgeting are critical to successfully funding the organization and ensuring long-term success.